bnfour/mx-mods/readme.md

-Unofficial quality of life modifications for the PC version of the hit video game Musynx (sometimes also known as Musync) using MelonLoader.
+Unofficial quality of life modifications for the PC version of the hit video game Musynx (stylized as MUSYNX, sometimes also known as Musync) using MelonLoader.

 # Disclaimers
 - These mods are unofficial and are not associated with, related to, and/or endorsed by I-Inferno and/or Wave Game.